spaceexpanse/metaverse/README.md

 # SpaceXpanse Metaverse Simulator

 SpaceXpanse is a simulator based on Newtonian mechanics.
-Its playground is our solar system with many of its major bodies – the sun, planets and moons.
+Its playground is our solar system with many of its major bodies – the sun, planets and many moons.
 You take control of a spacecraft – either historic, hypothetical, or purely science fiction.
 SpaceXpanse is unlike most commercial computer games with a space theme – there are no predefined missions to complete (except the ones you set